konkret-wallet/konkret-wallet/README.md

   - Run `yarn allow-scripts auto` to update the `allow-scripts` configuration automatically.
 This config determines whether the package's install/postinstall scripts are allowed to run.
 Review each new package to determine whether the install script needs to run or not, testing if necessary.
   - Unfortunately, `yarn allow-scripts auto` will behave inconsistently on different platforms. macOS and Windows users may see extraneous changes relating to optional dependencies.
 - The LavaMoat policy files
-  - If you are a MetaMask team member and your PR is on a repository branch, you can use the bot command `@metamaskbot update-policies` to ask the MetaMask bot to automatically update the policies for you.
-  - If your PR is from a fork, you can ask a MetaMask team member to help with updating the policy files.
   - Manual update instructions: The _tl;dr_ is to run `yarn lavamoat:auto` to update these files, but there can be devils in the details:
     - There are two sets of LavaMoat policy files:
       - The production LavaMoat policy files (`lavamoat/browserify/*/policy.json`), which are re-generated using `yarn lavamoat:webapp:auto`.
 Add `--help` for usage.